berrak/github-fork-and-pull-request-procedure/my-githubpages-procedure-for-projects.md

 git add .
 git com -m 'add GHP content'
-git push --set-upstream origin gh-pages git push
+git push --set-upstream origin gh-pages
 ```
-If this is a new repository use `git remote` first, but in this case the repository is already in use.
+If this is a new repository use `git remote` first, but in this case the repository (master branch) already exist.
 ```
 git remote add origin https://github.com/berrak/LedTask.git git vre